puneet21rathi/CodingInsights-SurveyForm/README.md

 2. Clone the forked repository to your local machine.
 3. Make your modifications or add new features.
 4. Commit your changes and push them to your fork.
-5. Submit a pull request to the main repository.
+5. Submit a pull request to the main repository as you want.

 ## Files and Structure